ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

 Code can be found at industrial_training repository in gh_pages folder.
-Use kinetic branch.
+Use melodic branch.

 Building a Simple PCL Interface for Python
 ==========================================